MitchellCash/mitchellcash.com/src/pages/posts/2017/07/02/automate-deployment-of-bitcoin-nodes-using-docker-and-rancher.md

 ---
-title: "Automate deployment of Bitcoin Nodes using Docker and Rancher"
+title: 'Automate deployment of Bitcoin Nodes using Docker and Rancher'
-date: "2017-07-02"
+date: '2017-07-02'
-tags: [bitcoin, cryptocurrency, docker, full node, rancher ]
+tags: [bitcoin, cryptocurrency, docker, full node, rancher]
 ---

 Docker brings with it a range of benefits like rapid deployment, easy portability and isolation & security among other things.
 These benefits already sound like a good reason to run your web app or Bitcoin Node within a Docker container, but management of your docker containers still requires logging into a server somewhere and running a list of commands.
 Let alone scaling up nodes for a highly available application during periods of peak load.
 This is where Rancher comes in to make things a breeze.